 Short Bytes: One of the most compelling reasons to use Linux is its ability to deliver a secure computing experience.
 There are some specialized secure Linux distros for security that add extra layers and make sure that you complete your work anonymously and privately.
-Some of the popular secure Linux distros are Tails, Whoix, Kodachi, etc.
+Some of the popular secure Linux distros for 2017 are Tails, Whoix, Kodachi, etc.

 Why should I use a privacy-focused Linux distribution?